 Mika Hardison is an active and knowledgeable beekeeper and the mastermind behind her popular products, including herbal honey infusions, soap, and other offerings.
 She specializes in urban beekeeping methods and has been actively involved in the profession since 2018.

 She and her husband, Octavious Carr, cofounded the The Herban Bee.
 As avid gardeners, they focus on integrating beekeeping into urban neighborhoods and exposing disadvantaged communities to agriculture.
 The couple practices their craft mostly in urban areas due to the limited land resources, a challenge many black farmers face in the United States.

 An educator and advocate for bee conservation, Mika attended the University of Florida Bee College and is a member of both the Jacksonville and Nassau County beekeepers associations.
 As a licensed beekeeper with the state of Florida, Mika and her husband complete bee removals and relocate distressed and at-risk bees regularly.

 This program will be offered in-person at the Garden Club and simultaneously on Zoom.
-Masks are optional for those who are fully vaccinated against COVID-19 but are recommended to help protect everyone.
-Those who are unvaccinated should wear masks; the Garden Club appreciates your cooperation.
+Masks are required for those attending the event in-person to help protect the speaker.
+The Garden Club appreciates your cooperation.